 Diving into in-depth research, the monistic Qi theory helps our study of this universal image.
-Let’s close our eyes and draw the below picture in our head intuitively: first let’s draw that a force of active, strong, upward, radiating, warm Yang energy is at the bottom, and this Yang energy goes upward constantly.
+Let’s close our eyes and draw the below picture in our head intuitively: first let’s draw a force of active, strong, upward, radiating, warm Yang energy at the bottom, and this Yang energy goes upward constantly.
 And then, we draw a force of soft, inward, convergent, cold Yin energy staying at the top and moving downward naturally, following its innate character.

 What would happen in our picture now?
 The Yin energy and the Yang energy will intersect.
 Just like the intersection of positive and negative circuits, just like the intersection of cold air and hot air.
 The interaction and friction of these Yin and Yang energies will give birth to endless possibilities of a new form of life with energy.
-This interaction can awaken the earth life system.
+This interaction can awaken the earth’s life system.

 Now, we get some new energy generated from the Yin and Yang intersection.
 How will it act in making things work smoothly and peacefully?